Rodrigossz/CV/README.md

 + Youtube Channel - https://www.youtube.com/channel/UCZ_z0MqG2XMyxAE18V6NF1A
 + GitHub Repos - https://github.com/Rodrigossz

-## Been an AI Developer at Microsoft
+## Been an Applied Data Scientist at Microsoft

 It was November 2017 when I moved from a DSA (Data Solutions Architect) position in Microsoft Brazil to be a Data Scientist here in Microsoft US, the  "CORP" as we call it.
 The first initial challenges were: 1) To create End-To-End AI Solutions, using multiple Azure Data & AI products.
 2) To transform this solutions into trainings.
 3) To deliver this trainings for Microsoft Employees and Partners all around the world.
 In my case, I taught AI in Redmond, Seattle, Bellevue, Bogota, Sao Paulo, London, Lisbon, Singapore, Sydney, Amsterdam, and New York.